connorwade/spamlet/readme.md

 Spamlet can use Playwright's events.

 Page events have to be registered using `addPageEvent`.
-Page events using this method will attach to the page right after context but before the page navigates to the url.
+Page events using this method will attach to the page right after context creation but before the page navigates to the url.

 ```JS
 crawler.addPageEvent("load", (page) => {